Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/asset-management/asset-details.md

 ## Asset history

-View all changes to the asset's attributes by clicking on the **History** icon.
+View all changes to the asset's attributes by selecting the **History** icon.

 The asset's audit history lists all actions, and who performed the action.